*updated for 2019

 For some teenagers this is true, but for a large majority, social media platforms is where they exist.
 Surprising to many adults, texting has actually become too cliché for many teens as they’ll only respond to communication through apps such as Snapchat and Instagram.
 If this is where they exist and how they communicate, you can believe they are on it all day.

-Teens are consuming media on average 9 hours per day.
+Teens are consuming media on average 9 hours a day, at least 2 hours of which are strictly social media.
 Considering how much sleep a teenager gets, it’s probably safe to assume they spend more time with their eyes on a screen than they do with their eyes closed.

 In addition to being a source of communication, some teens check their accounts continuously simply to manage their reputation while others anxiously stalk exes and enemies.

-Broadly speaking, social media consumption needs limiting.
+Broadly speaking, social media consumption needs limiting – for adults and children.
 This much of one thing isn’t healthy.

 #3 Without Social Media I Would Have No Life.

-The teen years have always been saturated with relationship building skills and self-realization.
-This is still true, however, teens have moved those aspects to a digital landscape.
+The teen years are saturated with relationship building and self-realization.
+Now, however, teens have moved these maturity-building milestones to the digital landscape.

-The main problem of having your life defined by its existence in social media is twofold.
+When life is defined by its portrayal on social media, two problems arise.
 First is the issue of sharing all of your life on media platforms which exist to collect information about you and sell it.
 The things shared and said online can and will come back to haunt in negative ways.